EdungDivinefavour/MailGuard/mailguard-server/scripts/fixtures/README.md

 # Test Email Samples

-Sample emails for testing different scenarios with MailGuard.
+Here are some sample emails you can use to test different scenarios with MailGuard.

 ## Email Files